-I’m kind of in love with this post and the long quote it features.
+I’m kind of in love with this post and the author quoted.
 Not least because it resonated so much with our discussions at Friday’s Les ponts but also because it feels like part of an answer to my reflexion on ‘post-Facebook,’ networks, and community, and sharing, and deeper thinking.
 Including things like Small b blogging and an ‘RSS Revival’ and maybe Telegram.

 … so I made a private Twitter account.

 There’s about 100 people there.
 When I was deciding who do I want to be talking with on social media, I realized it wasn’t necessarily the people who agreed with me about all of my religious beliefs or political beliefs.
 What I wanted was people who were generous.
 And kind.
 And caring.
 And thoughtful.
 So that when I said something, they would think about it, rather than just simply react.

 Hat tip to Doug Belshaw for the Kleon piece and for his thinking and sharing in general around these topics.

 Emmanuel Macron Q&A: France’s President Discusses Artificial Intelligence Strategy

 Pretty impressed with the general level of discourse by Macron.
 I’m really looking forward to how his open rules and values will pan out, and notice how he mentions accountability and responsibility often, a key point in his view of AI in society.